 So where do you start?

-When we look at reducing taxes in retirement, it’s important to understand the concept of tax diversification.
+When we look at retirement tax planning, it’s important to understand the concept of tax diversification.
 There are three specific pools of money in which someone can invest and they are all taxed differently.

 - Tax-free pool, including Roth IRA’s or Municipal Bonds.
 This pool is the most advantageous.
 The income will not be taxable in retirement.
 Spending from this pool in retirement can be advantageous once your income from other sources has placed you in a high tax bracket.
 Generally, it’s still good to have other sources since you don’t want to spend your tax-free money when your tax liability is low.
 That’s why the next two options are also good to have.

 - Taxable pool, including any assets outside of retirement which may be subject to special long-term capital gain tax rates of 0% to 20%.
 This rate of tax is more favorable than the “ordinary income” rate you will pay on other types of income such as wages or withdrawals from our next pool of money, the tax-deferred pool.
 The rate applies to both dividends and long-term capital gains.